Our Services

 Helpful Resources

-Neuroblastoma is a rare childhood cancer that can be more than a simple lump, forming when immature nerve cells grow out of control due to genetic changes, most often in the adrenal glands or along the sympathetic nerves.
-If a lump keeps growing or new symptoms appear, doctors typically evaluate with an exam, imaging, urine catecholamine tests, and a biopsy, then plan risk-based treatment.
+Neuroblastoma is a rare childhood cancer that develops when immature nerve cells grow uncontrollably due to genetic changes, most often in the adrenal glands or along the sympathetic nervous system.
+It can appear as more than a simple lump, and early recognition matters.

 Understanding what neuroblastoma is, why it forms, and what happens next medically can help you respond calmly and appropriately.